Pierrrrrrrr/openmanus/README.md

 are not already defined, so your secrets remain in effect.
 Run `hf_space.py` as the entry point.
 It launches a simple Gradio interface where you can enter prompts and see responses from GOD AI.
-The backend loads the Mixtral model via `transformers`; running in a GPU environment such as Colab is recommended.
+The backend loads the Mixtral model via `transformers` if a GPU is available.
+When no GPU is detected, it falls back to DeepSeek through its API.

 #### Project layout